embarklabs/embark/site/source/_posts/2019-11-21-nim-vs-crystal-part-2-threading-tooling.md

 ### Crystal Project Packaging

 Much the same as the Nimble package manager, ***although not as good in my opinion,*** Crystal has it's own built-in project scaffolder & package manager.
-I'd recommend using this at all times to ensure sematics are followed.
+I'd recommend using this at all times to ensure semantics are followed.
 We can use it with the following:

 ```
 $ crystal init lib my_app